amjltc295/2017Algorithm_Final_Project/README.md

 ```
 Greedy // Window::greedyForColorBalancing()
 ```
-Let (list of subgraphs in this window for colorDiff comparison, excluding colored ones) be color_diff_list Flip all subGraph with negative colorDiff in color_diff_list Sort the color_diff_list
+Let (list of subgraphs in this window for colorDiff comparison, excluding colored ones and too few area in windown ones) be color_diff_list
+Flip all subGraph with negative colorDiff in color_diff_list Sort the color_diff_list
 Let (total color difference in this window) be color_diff_sum